-Abby: Lonely single man wants to date
+Abby: Lonely single man with full house wants to date

 Dear Abby: I am a 35-year-old single man.
 Three years ago, I took legal custody of my niece (who is now 8) to prevent her from becoming a ward of the state.
 Her parents were drug addicts.
 Shortly afterward, my mother moved in to help me raise her, which is greatly needed and appreciated.